musikata/guido.js/README.md

 - Enable the creation of **musical tools and services**.
 - Build a **community** of musical hackers.
 - **Make our world more musical**.

-## Status
-Guido.js is just getting started.

-## Contributing
-The Guido.js project welcomes contributors.

-See this wiki page for more information: [Contributing to Guido.js](http://github.com/musikata/guido.js/wiki/Contributing-to-Guido.js) .

 ## Acknowledgements
 Guido.js is deeply indebted to the people who create, document, and maintain the C++ Guido Engine library: